kamalshkeir/ksbus/Readme.md

-### Kbus is a zero configuration Eventbus written in Golang, it offer an easy way to share/synchronise data between your Golang servers or between you servers and browsers(JS client) , or simply between your GO and JS clients.
+### KSbus is a zero configuration Eventbus written in Golang, it offer an easy way to share/synchronise data between your Golang servers or between you servers and browsers(JS client) , or simply between your GO and JS clients.

 # What's New:
 - JoinCombinedServer, allow you to join a combined server, first you create a server, then you join the combined [See More](#server-bus-use-the-internal-bus-and-a-websocket-server)